header source

 }

-It's clean and tidy.
+It's become much cleaner.
 Let's stand on the shoulders of giants.

 Summary

-We have finally received the input and utilized the I2C device.
-The process we went through this time will be the same for various devices that will appear in the future.
+We've finally been able to utilize I2C devices by receiving input.
+The steps that came up this time will be the same for various devices that appear in the future.

 Share